nesi/perf-training/_lessons/python-scatter/04a-multiprocessing.md

 Multiprocessing is suitable when you have:

  * computational resources with many CPU cores.
-On Mahuika, you can access up to 36 cores (72 multithreads).
+On Mahuika, you can access up to 36 cores (72 hyperthreads).
  * a large number of tasks to be executed in any order

 ### Pros